Flying over Glenfinnan viaduct on Scotland’s Harry Potter train is wicked

 There was no time for winching the broken horse out, so more rubble was simply poured on top.

 In 1987 Professor Roland Paxton drilled boreholes in the only 2 piers large enough to admit a horse and inserted fisheye cameras into them.
 No evidence was found.
-On the basis of gossip from Glenfinnan hamlet he tried the same at Loch nan Uamh Viaduct further along the rail line, to the same result, it was just full of rubble.
-Were they pulling the Fred and George?
+On the basis of gossip from Glenfinnan hamlet, the Professor tried the same at Loch nan Uamh Viaduct, further along the rail line, to the same result.
+It was just full of rubble.

 A plaque from Sir William McAlpine was unveiled correcting the legend and vindicating the professor’s dedication and determination.